khaimkhani/yzyNN/README.md

 # yzyNN
 Yeezy Neural Network only for Kanye West Fans.
+Takes an array of layer sizes, minimum 2 layer NN.